THE READER’S CHARACTER AS THE FOCUS

 - Long-standing self-descriptions feel inadequate or false.

-- The querent recognizes themselves more deeply—often with relief, tears, or awe.
+- The querent recognizes themself more deeply—often with relief, tears, or awe.

 - The reader feels a quiet certainty: “This matters.”